Digital Arts, Animation and Games Design Applied General Diploma Level 3

 This is what really sets us apart.
 At our college you will experience the freedom to be yourself.
 Being part of an active Students’ Union, having opportunities to travel and enjoying live entertainment are just a few of the amazing opportunities available to you.

-Minimum of 4 GCSEs A - C; 9 - 4 in GCSE English.
-A - C in GCSE Art, Graphics, Media or other related creative discipline.
-Relevant Level 2 Diploma in related subject at minimum Merit, plus GCSE English 9 - 4.
-A portfolio of creative work or sketchbook will be required for interview.
+Minimum 4 GCSEs at grade 9 - 4 including English Language, Art & Design, Graphics, Media or other related creative discipline.
+Or a relevant Level 2 Diploma at minimum Merit, plus GCSE English Language at 9 - 4.
+Successful completion of a pre-interview task, and a portfolio of creative work or sketchbook, which will be discussed at interview.

 Students will continue to their Maths, English and ICT alongside employability skills.
 Students who do not have a grade C/4 in maths, but are accepted on to the course because of the quality of their portfolio and other qualifications, will undertake a maths GCSE qualification alongside their main programme of study.